sarkarj/URLRepo/README.md

 ## 📬 Contact

-Built with 💡 by [Your Name] — for support, open an issue or ping on GitHub.
+Built with 💡 by JS — for support, open an issue or ping on GitHub.